How much attention do you pay when you fit an extract fan?

 The problem with axial fans

-If any sort of longer duct run is installed, typically anything over 1.5 metres then performance will be SIGNIFICANTLY impaired.
-We would go as far as to say that unless you are ducting directly through a wall, then most co-axial fans are simply not powerful enough.
+If a longer duct run is installed, typically anything over 1.5 metres then performance will be SIGNIFICANTLY impaired.
+We would go as far as to say that unless you

-Other Issues
+Other issues

 Before talking about fans, it is important to note that there may be other installation issues affecting fan performance.
 Any kinks or bends in ducting will severely affect airflow.
 We would always recommend rigid ducting for this reason especially for long runs.